 As a true vagabond, I’ve never lived anywhere longer than a year in my entire adult life – with one exception.
-I spent two and a half years in dreamy little cottage in Santa Barbara and if you ever get the chance to visit this beautiful, charming and totally relaxing sea-side town, you’ll understand why.
+I spent two and a half years in dreamy little cottage in Santa Barbara.
+I loved it so much that I often came back on weekends and holidays over the years and finally moved back in February 2020.

 Santa Barbara has a wide arrange of hotels from inexpensive inns to rehabbed cool retro motels to luxury hotels.
 Where you stay depends on budget, location and what you want out of your trip.
-I’ve stayed in a lot of Santa Barbara hotels for either staycations, celebrations or now going back as a traveller.
+I’ve stayed in quite a few Santa Barbara hotels for either staycations and celebrations.
 Below are my top 3 picks.

 Four Seasons Santa Barbara: One of my all-time favourite stays anywhere.
+Old school classic Hollywood vibe with all the beachside, Four Seasons amenities and service.
 Worth it for a night, a weekend or longer if you’re lucky.
 The rooms, the spa, the food, service and location are all perfection.
 See my full review and photos here.

 San Ysidro Ranch: Not technically in Santa Barbara but close enough.
 I celebrated a birthday weekend here in one of the loveliest cottages I’ve ever stayed in.
 I’d say this is in my top 5 hotels and experiences – just like everyone else with a hotel list.
+It was destroyed by the Montecito mudslides and closed for a year but I’m happy to report that it reopened in the Spring of 2019.
+I highly recommend a visit not only because it’s beautiful, but it deserves the help to get back on its feet.
 Read my full review and see my photos here.

-Santa Barbara Courthouse: Free with beautiful 360 views of the city if you climb the tower (or if you’re here in summer, catch an outdoor flick in the gardens)
+Santa Barbara Courthouse: Must-see, free with beautiful 360 views of the city if you climb the tower (or if you’re here in summer, catch an outdoor flick in the gardens).

 Old Mission Santa Barbara: One of the historic sites to see whilst in town.
 As a fan of the book, Island of the Blue Dolphins, I was especially moved to see the plaque here dedicated to the heroine of the book.
 The rose garden right across is the perfect place for a picnic.